reubenharry/physics/docs/maths/diffeq.md

 \det H_x(t) = \det H_x(0)e^{\int_0^ttr(DF(x(s)))ds}
 $$

 In other words, if the differential of $F$ is traceless, or in physics terminology, the divergence (trace of differential of $F$) is $0$, then the phase flow is incompressible.
-This is Liouville's theorem.